dbarzin/deming/docs/controls.md

 * Control observations

-* A zonz to save evidence
+* A field to save evidence

 * A link to download the control sheet

-* The model alicated to the control
+* The computation model applied

-* The note of the controls
+* The note

 * The score